avilleret/Gem-wiki/How-to-build-Gem-in-Microsoft-Windows.md

-How to build Gem in Microsoft Windows
+This document describes how to build Gem on W32 using Microsoft's Visual Studio

 ## Preambule